 School Issued Instruments and Equipment: If you use or will be using a school instrument, you will need to submit your band handbook acknowledgement (an all other forms from your handbook) signed by you and one of your parents.
-School issued instruments will be issued beginning on Wednesday, July 24th.
+School issued instruments will be issued at the first week of summer rehearsals.
 Instrument lockers for all band members will be issued at that time.